Chip butty: Culture

-In 2010, writers for the American media organisation NPR made a chip butty, having learnt of it from the National Geographic, and concluded that "pretty much everybody agreed the English Chip Butty was less gross than they expected it to be".
+In 2010, writers for the American media organisation NPR made a chip butty, having learnt of it from the National Geographic, and concluded that it was "less gross than they expected".
 In 2018, the American website Food Insider attracted mockery from British social media users when it appeared to discover the chip butty.
 Similar dishes have appeared in other countries, including the "fake burger" sold by Burger King Japan, the Turkish patso, the South African Gatsby, and the Belgian mitraillette.